Soro82/electric-kitchens/README.md

 * They use the base.html to inform the user of their error in a friendly and helpful manner.

 #### Form Validation
-The review form and is validated to ensure:
+* The Date of Purchase on the review form is validated to ensure the date entered is today's date or a previous date.
-* The date entered is today's date or a previous date.
+* All compulsory fields on all forms must be complete before the form can be submitted.

 [Back to Top](#electric-kitchens)